 Who we recommend it to

 We recommend the Four Seasons to travellers who mix business and culture, Fashion Week and vernissages at the Triennale.
-It’s a hotel for fortysomething couples and above, fans of reinterpreted historic architecture, Quadrilatère shopping, discreet dinners.
-Families find their place here (connecting rooms, pets accepted), but the clientele remains predominantly luxury business and fashion.
+It’s a hotel for fortysomething couples and older, fans of reinterpreted historic architecture, Quadrilatère shopping, discreet dinners.
+Families find their place here (connecting rooms, pets accepted), but the clientele remains mostly luxury business and fashion.

 The building